Syncope: A Merck Manual of Patient Symptoms podcast

 The CNS requires O2 and glucose to function.
 Even with normal cerebral blood flow, a significant deficit of either will cause LOC.
 In practice, hypoglycemia is the primary cause because hypoxia rarely develops in a manner causing abrupt LOC (other than in flying or diving incidents).
 LOC due to hypoglycemia is seldom as abrupt as in syncope or seizures because warning symptoms occur (except in patients taking β-blockers); however, the onset may be unclear to the examiner unless the event was witnessed.

-Causes are usually classified by the mechanism (see Table 7: Symptoms of Cardiovascular Disorders: Some Causes of Syncope).
+Causes are usually classified by the mechanism (see Table 8: Some Causes of Syncope).

 The most common causes are

-Many cases never have a firm diagnosis but lead to no apparent harm.
+Many cases of syncope never have a firm diagnosis but lead to no apparent harm.
 A smaller number of cases have a serious cause, usually cardiac.

 |PrintOpen table in new window